madelson/DistributedLock/docs/DistributedLock.Oracle.md

 ## Setup

-Because the library use's Oracle's DBMS_LOCK package under the hood, **you may need to permission your user to that package**.
+Because the library uses Oracle's DBMS_LOCK package under the hood, **you may need to permission your user to that package**.
 If you encounter an error like `identifier 'SYS.DBMS_LOCK' must be declared ORA-06550`, configure your Oracle user like so:

 ```SQL
 connect as sys